- Transport for London

 - Grade II

-Designed by architects Sir Reginald Blomfield and G Topham Forrest with engineer Sir George Humphreys, Lambeth Bridge opened in 1932.
-It is a five-span steel arch structure, adorned by decorative obelisks at either end.
-The colour scheme emphasises red, the colour of the leather benches in the House of Lords nearest the bridge’s northern landing.
+Designed by architects Sir Reginald Blomfield and G. Topham Forrest with London County Council engineer Sir George Humphreys, Lambeth Bridge was officially opened on 19 July 1932 by George V and Queen Mary.
+It is a five-span steel arch structure, adorned by decorative obelisks at either end and with piers and abutments clad in Cornish granite.
+Above each pier are the carved London County Council coats of arms, flanked by dolphins.
+Carrying four lanes of road traffic, the bridge is 776 feet long and 60 feet wide and cost nearly £1 million to erect.
+The colour scheme emphasises red, the colour of the leather benches in the House of Lords, which is near the bridge’s northern landing.

-The obelisks at each end of the bridge appear to be topped with pineapples and it has been much debated what these fruits represent.
+The obelisks at each end of the bridge appear to be topped with pineapples.
+What these fruits represent has been much debated.
 Some believe they are actually pinecones, an ancient symbol of hospitality.
 Others believe they are Masonic emblems of enlightenment.
-A popular theory is that they are a reference to Lambeth’s Tradescant family, in particular John Tradescant the Younger, a royal gardener to Charles I who first introduced the pineapple to England from Barbados.
+A popular theory is that they are a reference to the Tradescant family who settled in Lambeth in the 17th century.
+Father and then son attained the title of Keeper of His Majesty’s Garden, managing the Queen’s palace grounds at Oatlands, near Weybridge in Surrey.
+It was here that John Tradescant the Younger cultivated the first pineapple to grown on British soil.

-Before Lambeth Bridge was constructed, a horseferry operated here for many years and was the only location in London where you could cross the Thames with a horse and cart.
-The horseferry wasn’t always failsafe.
-Through the years at least one Archbishop, Oliver Cromwell and James I are all rumoured to have fallen in the water here.
+Before the Old Lambeth Bridge was constructed, a horse ferry operated here for centuries.
+Owned by successive Archbishops of Canterbury, the profitable ferry was the only location in London where you could cross the Thames with a horse and cart.
+The horse ferry was far bigger than most ferries of the time although it was not always failsafe.
+Through the years Oliver Cromwell, James I and at least one Archbishop are all rumoured to have fallen in the water here.